 Abhorrent describes something truly horrible like finding a dead rat in your soup, but something aberrant is just abnormal, like a cat in a pink fedora.

 Abhorrent means disgusting or detestable.
 When you abhor something, you loathe it.
-Its Latin root means, "to shudder, recoil," which is what you do when faced with something abhorrent like a zombie, or or in these examples:
+Its Latin root means, "to shudder, recoil," which is what you do when faced with something abhorrent like a zombie, or in these examples:

 She said sanitary conditions in the emergency room were abhorrent.
 (Seattle Times)